 No final decision has been taken on the frequency of declarations, but in principle these declarations are expected to be made a week before dispatch.

-[Contracts are take-or-pay; plants will set minimum generation accordingly.]
+Contracts may be take-or-pay; plants will set minimum generation accordingly.

 There are two types of transmission costs:

-Nodal charges: regulated charges, set by ANEEL, which depend on the electric node where the plant is located (paid based on MW installed).
+nodal charges: regulated charges, set by ANEEL, which depend on the electric node where the plant is located (paid based on MW installed); and

-Losses: adjustment factor handled by the MAE, which represents the losses (ex-post) between the point and delivery and the center of gravity of the sub-market.
+losses: adjustment factor determined by the MAE, which represents the losses (ex-post) between the point of delivery and the center of gravity of the sub-market.

-[The price setting (set by [WEM] [MAE]) should have two components (short run marginal cost and a capacity fee; the latter based on the Loss of Load Probability x Value of Lost Load.).
-Only non-contracted load/generation are subject to spot prices.]
-[Explain in English]
+[The spot price (by MAE) should have two components: short run marginal cost and a capacity charge; the latter will be based on the Loss of Load Probability x Value of Lost Load.
+Only non-contracted load and generation are subject to spot prices.

-[Anti-competitive provisions on T plants - some plants (under T constraints) have incentives to overdeclare their marginal costs (because they know they will not be dispatched).
-Under circumstances where gaming is possible, ANEEL may step in and limit plant’s ability to set marginal price and inflexibility - one way of limiting is by setting price caps or auditing costs/gas contracts.]
-[Please explain this.]
+Anti-competitive provisions on gas-fired thermal- some plants (under transmission constraints) have incentives to overdeclare their marginal costs (because they know they will not be dispatched).
+Under circumstances where gaming is possible, ANEEL may step in and limit a plant’s ability to set marginal price and inflexibility - one way of limiting is by setting price caps or auditing costs/gas contracts.]
+[What does this mean?]

 The Cuiabá Project is also subject to pipeline-related regulation.
 GasBol and GasMat are therefore subject to the regulatory frameworks of Bolivia and Brazil, respectively.
-[The Bolivian pipeline system is an open access system with postage stamp tariffs regulated by SIRESE.
+The Bolivian pipeline system is an open access system with postage stamp tariffs regulated by SIRESE.
 In addition, it requires unbundling of the transportation and gas acquisition costs.
-GasMat is regulated by ANP.] [confirm this is consistent with section2] Section II has additional information on regulations governing the Bolivian and Brazilian pipeline sectors.
+GasMat is regulated by ANP.
+Section II has additional information on regulations governing the Bolivian and Brazilian pipeline sectors.

 Commercial and Contractual Structure